tsatria03/CookyCraze/README.md

 ## Conclusion

-CookyCraze started as a simple cookie clicker and has grown into a full-featured idle game with automated production, minigames, achievements, a rank progression system, multiple save slots, and deep mod support.
+CookyCraze started as a simple cookie clicker and has grown into a full-featured idle game with automated production, minigames, a combo system, achievements, quests, a rank progression system, multiple save slots, and deep mod support.
 Every system in the game can be tuned or extended through the provided configuration files.

 Thanks for playing, and happy baking!